Ascension Island transmitting station

 The Ascension Island transmitting station is a shortwave transmitting facility in the English Bay area of Ascension Island.
 The facility was opened by the BBC in 1966 to broadcast the BBC World Service to Africa and South America.
 The site is owned and operated by Encompass Digital Media.

 History

-The Ascension Island relay station began broadcasting on July 3, 1966 in order to provide BBC World Service broadcasts to West and Central Africa and South America.
-Ascension Island was chosen because of it's location.
+The Ascension Island relay station began broadcasting on July 3, 1966, in order to provide BBC World Service broadcasts to West and Central Africa and South America.
+Ascension Island was chosen because of its location.
 Historically Ascension Island has been used as a strategic location for shipping and later communications.

+In 1989 five new towers of the station were installed, from which the tallest have a height of 126 metres and are the tallest towers of the station.

 Services transmitted

 The main user of the facility is the BBC World Service, it is also used by Voice of America.
 Around 250 hours of content is broadcast from the Ascension Island transmitting station every week.
 The majority of content is broadcast in English however content in French, Hausa and Bambara is also broadcast.